| Feature | Benefit | Speed Improvement |

 AI keyboards don't just fix your typos - they fundamentally change how fast you can communicate.
-I've been testing different keyboard apps for over three years, and the speed difference is genuinely shocking.
-My typing went from around 45 WPM to consistently hitting 70+ WPM, but that's not even the real story.
+I've been testing different keyboard apps for the past five years, and the evolution has been remarkable.
+My typing went from around 45 WPM to consistently hitting 75+ WPM in early 2026, but the speed boost is only part of the transformation.

 Context-aware predictions are where AI keyboards really shine compared to traditional ones.
 Regular keyboards might suggest "meeting" after you type "I have a" - but they can't tell if you're scheduling something professional or casual.
 AI keyboards analyze your entire message to make better guesses.